About CPCHS

 General Meetings

-CPCHS’s general meetings are held on the 2nd Tuesday’ of the months of February, April, June and October.
-The months of August and December are for the Annual Picnic and Christmas Social.
-Times and dates to be announced.
-Board Meetings are the months of January, March, May, July, September and November, All CPCHS meetings are 6:00 P.M. at the Corbett Fire Hall or Museum Property.
-(These dates, times may be subject to pandemic restrictions.
-All meetings are open to the public.
+CPCHS’s general meetings are held on Tuesdays of the months of February, May, August (picnic) and November (annual).
+December is the Christmas Social.
+Board meetings are January, March, April, June, July, September and October.
+All CPCHS meetings are at 6:00 P.M. at Corbett Fire Hall or museum.
+(These dates, times may be subject to change due to weather).